huaiyaoshujing/git/readme.txt

 33333
 4444
 66666
-creating a new branch is quick
+creating a new branch is quick&simple